Have you ever had an ingrown toenail before?

 Well, some of these treatments just flat-out don’t work.
 (Cutting a “V” notch in your nail, for example, has never once worked in the history of the world.)

-And even the ones that can work—like soaking feet and lifting the nail—just don’t make a lot of sense from a risk versus reward perspective.
+Even the ones that can work—like soaking feet and lifting the nail—just don’t make much sense from a risk versus reward perspective.

 Let’s say you have to travel 100 miles to a destination.
 Would you rather: